abilandz/PH8124/Lecture_7/Lecture_7.md

 this version will strip off from each line the trailing hidden new line character '\n', and the printout is scrambled.

-To quote or not to quote: As a rule of thumb and whenever in doubt, it is always safer to use weak quotes than not to quote.
+To quote or not to quote: As a rule of thumb, and whenever in doubt, it is always safer to use weak quotes than not to quote.

 ### 3. Handling processes and jobs <a name="handling_processes_and_jobs"></a>

 In the **Linux** world, an executable stored on a disk is called a _program_.
 Loosely speaking, the program loaded into the computer's memory and running is called a _process_.
 On the other hand, _job_ is more specifically a process that is started by a shell.
-A group of processes launched from a shell can be also considered as a job.
+A group of processes launched from a shell can also be considered as a job.
 Therefore, a job is a shell-only concept, while a process is a more general, system-wide, concept.
-There are specific **Bash** and **Linux** commands which keep track only of jobs launched from the current shell, but there are also commands which keep track of all processes running on the computer.
+There are specific **Bash** and **Linux** commands that keep track only of jobs launched from the current shell, but there are also commands that keep track of all processes running on the computer.
 It is very important to understand the difference between processes and jobs, and in which context which commands can be used for their handling.

 Jobs launched from the shell can be divided into two important groups:  _foreground_ and _background_ jobs.
 Foreground jobs are jobs that have control over the terminal, i.e. while they are running nothing else can be done in the current terminal session by the user.
 The control over the terminal is regained only when the foreground job has finished its execution.
 Background jobs are jobs that do not have control over the terminal during their execution.
-They are typically started on multicore machines, when the parallelization of jobs makes perfect sense and reduces a lot the overall execution time.
+They are typically started on multicore machines, when the parallelization of jobs makes perfect sense and reduces the overall execution time a lot.
 While jobs launched from the current terminal session are running in the background, in that terminal session we have full control over the terminal and can do additionally whatever we want.

-By default, any job which is started from the terminal is executed in the foreground.
+By default, any job that starts from the terminal is executed in the foreground.
 If we want to submit a job execution to the background, we need to end the command line input with the special character ```&``` .
-For testing purposes, in this section we use the dummy command **sleep**, which runs a perfectly valid process even though it does nothing besides blocking the execution of subsequent commands for the specified time interval.
-Whatever is demonstrated in this section for the **sleep** command applies also to any other command &mdash; we use **sleep** command merely because of its simplicity.
-In addition, a word command is used in this section in the broader sense, and it encapsulates also functions, scripts, code blocks, etc.
+For testing purposes, in this section, we use the dummy command **sleep**, which runs a perfectly valid process even though it does nothing besides blocking the execution of subsequent commands for the specified time interval.
+Whatever is demonstrated in this section for the **sleep** command applies also to any other command &mdash; we use the **sleep** command merely because of its simplicity.
+In addition, a word command is used in this section in the broader sense, and it also encapsulates functions, scripts, code blocks, etc.

 To illustrate the difference between foreground and background job execution, we first execute a job in the foreground: